sacerdot/closure-conversion-machine/README.md

 * "?" means "non-evaluated" and "!" evaluated; in the paper they correspond to the red and blue dots respectively

 When printing TTAM transitions, the names of the transitions are printed inside an arrow (es. "-?sea1->").
 Rule names are prefixed by "?" or "!" whereas in the paper the rule names where respectively red and blue.

+# code organization
+The code is organized in four files:
+* lexer.mll: the lexer for the input language (in ocamllex syntax)
+* parser.mly: the parser for the input language (in menhir syntax)
+* term.ml: it contains three submodules Source/Intermediate/Target, one for each languge.
+Each module defines an algebraic data type "term" to capture the abstract syntax tree of terms of that language.
+Moreover the Intermeidate and Target modules export a function to build terms from the previous representation
+* machine.ml: it implements the TTAM.
+Algebraic data types are first used to capture stacks, environments, ars and states of a TTAM.
+A pretty-printing module follows to pretty-print the above data structures.
+Finally the TTAM implementation follows: first the main loop and transitions (the "run") function, then the "reduce" function that takes a target term, builds the initial machine state and runs it to normal form.

+A TEST file contains three small terms to show the input syntax.